jsdelivrbot/Sandbox-3/nodejs/nine-practical-projects/01-simple-beginner-app/notes.md

 ## Define a Mongoose Schema and Save Data
 * Add a Registration schema in ./models/Registration.js
 * Updated the POST route to save the data to the DB

+## Retrieve the records from the database
+* Added a new route ```GET '/registrations'``` to get the registrations stored in the database
+* Added a new index.pug to list the registrations we found in the new route